Manuferu/pands-project/README.md

 ### Part 2: histogram of each of variables

 In the part 2, I have analysed the data through a histagram analysis.
 Interesting to see teh pattern how diverse are the pattern of all four variables, specially the pattern of petal width, which shows a total random shape in the histogram distribution.
 The script makes an histagram of each four variables of the dataset (sepal_length, sepal_width, petal_length, petal_width).
-To do this part, I have used Python's matplotlib [10].
+I have done it by creating a function, since it has to be done the same kind of operation 4 times.
+By creating a function, I have been able to abstract functionality (Don't repeat yourself principle of software development [11]), modularize it by breaking into small steps, argument passing among many others benefits [12]  To do create the graphics itselfs, I have used Python's matplotlib [10].
 Matplotlib is a very useful and so intuitive library specialized in data visualization.

 ### Part 3: scatter plot of each pair of variables